genfuru011/Salvia/docs/en/REFERENCE.md

 ## 7. Deployment

-For production, you need to build the JavaScript assets.
+For production, you need to build the JavaScript assets and CSS.

 ```bash
 bundle exec salvia build